Eco-CO2/energy_analysis_toolbox/doc/getting_started/index.rst

 Getting started
 ===============

-So you're new to |et| ?
+So you're new to |eat| ?
 Here is what you need to get started quickly!

 Installing from the sources
 ---------------------------